LACMIP/emu/docs/_documentation/catalogue.md

 {% include figure image_path="/assets/images/catalogue_relationships.png" alt="screenshot of the relationships tab in the catalogue module" caption="Screenshot of the *Relationships* tab of the Catalogue module." %}

-This tab allows you to associate catalog records, for example, when two different species are preserved on the same rock.
-The workflow used to associate records can be found [here]({{ site.baseurl }}/documentation/relationships/).
-Associating records using the *Relationships* tab is especially important for speciemens filed in LACMIP's taxonomic collection; if this information is not recorded, it is very difficult to relocate associated speciemens, for example, bivalves attached to gastropods that are filed under Gastropoda.
+This tab allows you to associate catalog records, for example, when a bivalve and gastropod are preserved on the same rock and cataloged separately.
+The workflow used to do this can be found [here]({{ site.baseurl }}/documentation/relationships/).

+Associating records using the *Relationships* tab is especially important for specimens filed in LACMIP's taxonomic collection; if this information is not recorded, these specimens may be nearly impossible to relocate.

 ## Location tab